BaptisS/oci_dnshostlist/README.md

 # oci_dnshostlist
 oci_dnshostlist

-This script help creation of a dns hostname list for all instances provisionned accross multiple VCNs.
+This script helps creation of a single dns hostname list including all instances provisionned accross multiple VCNs.

 1- Sign-in to the OCI console using an user account with read permission over 'network-family' components in desired compartments.

-2- Start a ClousShell Instance. pic startcloudshell
+2- Start a ClousShell Instance.

+pic startcloudshell

 3- Create a file named 'vcnlist.txt' containing the list of desired VCNs OCID and their respective compartments OCID.

 ```